Go back

 Water-Closet for Railroad Cars Patent Drawing

 In the late 19th century, railway travel was expanding rapidly, but sanitation remained a significant issue.
 Latimer, an African American inventor and engineer, partnered with Brown to develop an efficient toilet system for trains, improving hygiene and convenience for passengers.
-This innovation was among Latimer’s earliest patents, preceding his pivotal work in electric lighting.
+This innovation was Latimer’s first patent, preceding his work in electric lighting.

 The Lewis H. Latimer Papers (1870-1929, 1972) [QPL Subgroup]Latimer Family Papers (1870-1996 ) [QPL Full Collection]